 Artist, actress, model.

 Her first feature role was in John Turturro's comedy, "Fading Gigolo", in which she acted alongside Woody Allen and John Turturro.
 Soon after, Loan was cast in "Third Person", a romantic drama written and directed by Paul Haggis.
 A few months later she played "Buster Keaton" in a short artistic film by James Franco.
-Loan will be starring in her first lead in "The Transporter Refueled", produced by Luc Besson.
+Loan starred in her first lead in "The Transporter Refueled", produced by Luc Besson.

 Loan's early years were spent in intensive art classes with artist Bernard Bistes in Midi-Pyrenees, France.
-Inspired by cartoons and illustration, Loan's work is focused on eccentric characters and their struggles and desires to communicate.
+Inspired by cartoons and illustrations, Loan's work is focused on eccentric characters and their struggles and desires to communicate.

 After meeting with Monica Watkins, creator of the non-profit The Foundation for Art in Motion, Loan's work was featured in the "Art Meets Fashion" exhibition in New York in September, 2013.